panda3d/panda3d-docs/programming/render-attributes/lighting.rst

 --------------

 Panda3D offers fully automatic shadow mapping support for spotlights and directional lights.
-You can enable shadows by calling ``setShadowCaster()``.
+You can enable shadows by calling :meth:`~.LightLensNode.set_shadow_caster()`.
 The nodes that receive shadows will need to have :ref:`the Shader Generator <the-shader-generator>` enabled, otherwise no shadows will appear.

 .. only:: python